 How many times have you heard people around you say, “Oh, numbers are not my thing” or “I’m no good at maths”?
 You might even have muttered those words yourself.

-National Numeracy Day is aiming to change that mindset by helping people recognise being better with numbers isn’t a special talent but something we can all learn.
+But you can help change that mindset by helping people recognise being better with numbers isn’t a special talent but something we can all learn.

 Numbers are everywhere.
 They’re a cornerstone of everyday life.
 From working out and sticking to your household budget to cooking a meal, checking your change in a shop and planning a journey, we all use numbers every day.